steveh250/Unix-Menu-Program/README.md

 menufile - format
 =================
  - Max length of each line - 80 chars.
+   - NOTE: If you're in any doubt about the length of the command, wrap it up in a script (you wouldn't want your 'rm' command to land on the 80 char boundary :).
  - Max number of options - 30.

 ```